What payment methods can I use? Can I purchase Spine Essential now and upgrade to Professional later?

 We take security very seriously and guarantee there is absolutely no virus or malware in the Spine installer or installed application.
-This guarantee can be found in Section 7 of the Spine Software License Agreement
+We provide this guarantee in writing in Section 8d of the Spine Editor License Agreement

 Some antivirus software will delete or modify some of Spine's files, causing problems that are very frustrating and difficult to track down.
-We recommend whitelisting the Spine installation folder to avoid this problem.
+We recommend safelisting the Spine installation folder to avoid this problem.

 What is the easiest way to bring my character into Spine?

 The Spine User Guide

 explains how to use Spine from start to finish.
 Many sections have videos to walk you through the various features.

 Can I export data from Spine to other programs?

 While you can bring your images into Spine and arrange them manually, it is most efficient to use a script